 Session Classifications

-Understanding BotSigged's granular session classification system
+Understanding BotSigged's session classification system

 Session Classifications